thanasisn/SDR_enhancement_LAP/Article_B6/Article_B6_AB_ΝΑ.md

 AOD.](media/image1.png){width="5.833333333333333in"
 height="3.651388888888889in"}

-Figure 2.1: Simulated long term change in clear sky irradiance relative to the climatological values due to changes in AOD.
+Figure 2.1: Simulated long-term change in clear sky irradiance relative to the climatological values due to changes in AOD.

 ## 2.4 Criteria for the identification of CE events